nlopez59/MortgageWorkspace/readme.md

 | TASKLIB   | The load PDS where the Cobol Compiler resides - like the 'STEPLIB' in JCL
 | SYSIN     | Input source file member of a PDS
 | SYSLIB    | Input source copybooks
-| SYSLIN    | Output object deck member of an Object PDS
+| SYSLIN    | Output object deck member of an Object PDS and passed to the linkedit
-| DBRMLIB   | Output DB2 DBRM for only for DB2-based programs
+| DBRMLIB   | Output DB2 DBRM member for for DB2-based programs and used by a DB2 bind job.
 | SYSPRINT  | Output compiler log

 **Linkedit step DDs**